johnzxcvbnm/Adi/unit_4/w09d04/instructor_notes/afternoon.md

 ## Behavior

-Let's make it so the worlds we make will do something.
+Let's make it so the worlds we make will do something (add a method).

 Let's make it so a world can populate itself with people.